 Dynamic analysis involves executing the malware in a controlled environment and analyzing its behavior.
 Dynamic analysis can include techniques such as sandboxing, memory analysis, and network traffic analysis.
 One tool commonly used for dynamic analysis is Cuckoo Sandbox.
 Cuckoo Sandbox is an automated malware analysis tool that can run malware in a virtual environment and capture its behavior, network activity, and system changes.

 Another tool that is commonly used for dynamic analysis is Wireshark.
-Wireshark is a network protocol analyzer that can capture and analyze network traffic generated by malware.
+Wireshark is a network protocol analyzer that can capture and analyze malware-generated network traffic.

 Malware Analysis Process